Acerca de

 -

-increased parasympathetic nervous system activity, meaning improved ability to reduce stress
+increased parasympathetic nervous system activity, meaning improved ability to respond to stressors

 -